Vitalik-Hakim/antimony/README.md

  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Antimony client sofware, send me an email at aremeyaw_a@soshgic.edu.gh
+For more information, as well as an immediately useable, binary version of the Antimony client sofware, send me an email at vitalikhakim@gmail.com

 <h3> HOW TO INSTALL for Windows OS </h3>